destroyedlolo/DomoWatch/README.md

 In addition, the code has been made in **POO way** and being **very modular** (and commented as well) : should be a good starting point for new projects.

+**This is the LEGACY branch which is compatible with LEGACY branch of emToile** : this branch exists for maintenance only and will be deprecated as soon as the master branch reach the same level of evolution.

 ## Install

 This project can be build using **Arduino IDE** and needs :